adi-g15/cpproj/README.md

       --build_sys arg  make or cmake, build system or generator, default is cmake (default: cmake)
   -B, --build          Build the project
+      --release        flag for a Release build
   -R, --run            Build and Run the executable
       --exec arg       Executable name (this is not required, and is used only by `cpproj run`)
   -h, --help           Show help
+  -D, --add-dep arg    Add a dependency to ext/ directory
+      --sync-dep       Sync all dependency submodules, according to .cpproj.yml
+      --use-fetch      use CMake's FetchContent API (adds to CMakeLists.txt)
+      --no-config      don't create the .cpproj.yml config file
 ```

 **Examples**